-To add an expression that does not appear in the edit window place the caret at the insertion point and type it in.
-For example, to replace the first GREATER with LARGER, place the caret to the right of GREATER, as shown in Figure 7-6.
+To add an expression that does not appear in the edit window (i.e., it cannot simply be underlined), place the caret at the insertion point and type it in..
+For example, to replace the first GREATER with LARGER, place the caret to the left of GREATER, as shown in Figure 7-6.

 Figure 7-6.
-Caret Placement Prior to Changing GREATER to LARGER
+Caret Placement Prior to Changing GREATER with LARGER

-Now press the Backspace key seven times, and type in LARGER.
+Now press the DELETE key seven times, and type in LARGER.
 The window now looks like this: